Spectroscopy For Organic Electronics

 In sp2 hybridisation, the unhybridised pz orbital takes part in a double bond.
-In this case, one of the bonds in the double bond will be a strong σ bond formed with a hybridised sp orbital, but the second will be a weaker π bond, where the orbitals overlap “side-on” instead of end-on.
+Here, one of the bonds making up the double bond will be a strong σ bond formed with a hybridised sp orbital.
+However, the second will be a weaker π bond, where the orbitals overlap “side-on” instead of end-on.
 This is illustrated for ethene in the figure below.
-Similarly, sp hybridisation occurs in triple bonds - in this case, one σ bond is again formed using a hybridised sp orbital, but the second and third bonds will be π bonds resulting from side-on overlap of the unhybridised py and pz orbitals.
+In a similar way, sp hybridisation occurs in triple bonds.
+In this case, one σ bond is again formed using a hybridised sp orbital, but the second and third bonds will be π bonds resulting from side-on overlap of the unhybridised py and pz orbitals.
 This is shown for ethyne in the figure below.

 Delocalisation of electrons

-This delocalisation in the chain molecules and in benzene results in a spreading of the electron wavefunction, reducing the confinement energy compared to single (σ) bonds.
-If a molecule contains enough π orbitals, the energy of the electronic transitions can be reduced sufficiently for them to correspond to photons in the UV-vis region of the electromagnetic (EM) spectrum.
-This is what we are interested in for organic electronics.
+This delocalisation in the chain molecules that make up benzene will result in a spreading of the electron wavefunction, thus, reducing the confinement energy compared to single (σ) bonds.
+If a molecule contains enough π orbitals, the energy of the electronic transition can be reduced sufficiently for them to correspond to photons in the UV-vis region of the electromagnetic (EM) spectrum.
+This process is what organic electronics is interested in.

 Optical Absorption and Emission

-In general, in organic molecules, light in the UV-visible part of the EM spectrum corresponds to electronic transitions, light in the infrared corresponds to vibrational transitions, and light in the far infrared corresponds to rotational transitions.
-When electrons are promoted or demoted in these transitions, photons of this energy are absorbed or emitted, respectively.
+For organic molecules, light in the UV-visible part of the EM spectrum will generally correspond to electronic transitions.
+Light in the infrared will correspond to vibrational transitions and light in the far infrared will correspond to rotational transitions.
+When electrons are promoted or demoted in these transitions, photons of this same energy will be absorbed or emitted, respectively.

-As electrons fill orbitals from the lowest energy up (Aufbau principle), there is an orbital in organic molecules known as the highest occupied molecular orbital (HOMO), below which all orbitals will be full and above which all orbitals will be empty.
+The Aufbau principle dictates that electrons fill orbitals from the lowest energy up.
+Because of this, there is an orbital in organic molecules known as the highest occupied molecular orbital.
+Below this, all orbitals will be full, and above this, all orbitals will be empty.
 The orbital immediately above the HOMO is the lowest unoccupied molecular orbital (LUMO).
-The HOMO and LUMO are analogous to the valence and conduction bands in inorganic semiconductors, respectively.
+The HOMO is analogous to the valence bands, while the LUMO is analogous to the conduction bands in inorganic semiconductors.

-The HOMO and LUMO are both π orbitals and so the lowest possible transition in organic molecules is a π → π* transition, with the * denoting an excited state.
+The HOMO and LUMO are both π orbitals.
+Therefore, the lowest possible transition in organic molecules is a π → π* transition, with the * denoting an excited state.
 As discussed in the previous section, σ electrons are much more tightly bound than π electrons, and so require much higher energies to partake in transitions.